johncoronado/show-pi/README.md

 ## USB-C Console Access (Mac/PC)

-- Run the USB-C Console script prior to use.
+- Run the USB-C Console script prior to use if you plan to change networking settings.
 It is recommended use is during times of hotspot or networking changes.
 This ensures a connection is available to revert settings if connection or access is lost.

 ```bash
 ./scripts/usbc-console.sh